Mephiles/torntools_extension/.github/pull_request_template.md

 - [ ] Read `CONTRIBUTING.md`.
 - [ ] Added your name in `src/common/utils/team.ts` file.
 - [ ] Update the unreleased version of `src/extension/assets/changelog.json` file
+- [ ] Bump the versions of all related userscripts

 Is this PR:
 - [ ] for a new feature ?